+Stuart's class on Daniel, Historian of the Future finishes in April 2015.
 Stuart's class on Roman Catholics and Evangelicals had only 4 members in 2002.
 However, they were very appreciative; most were repeating the class.
 On September 20, 2002, we tried a different topic with the book Intelligent Design by William A. Dembski.
 Stuart also enjoys a local Apologetics Club.
+I have tried to reconcile conflicting reports in the Story of Terri Schiavo.

-Check out Jonathan's Web Page, and now Jim's Web Page as well as A Musical Offering and Mindi's Web Page!
-The girls won't give me any more of their writing, but Julie, Laura, Daddy have Xangas which they occasionally update.
+Check out Jonathan's Web Page, as well as A Musical Offering and Mindi's Web Page!

 Runaway Horses!
 (Vignettes)Cute writing exercises from homeschool days.
 How I miss them.